BananaBerryInc/spit-fire/README.md

 # How to run spit-fire

-Run main.py in Python to start the game.
+Run main.py in Python 3 to start the game.
 You need pygame, and PIL (Python Image Library) (preferrably the latest versions) installed to run the game.
 If you want, you can run run_main.py.bat in the root of the repo for a quick start script.

+# Releases

+As of now, stable(ish) releases are planned for Friday of each week.

 # Thanks